 The question is, why would someone recommend you if they’re not getting anything in return?
 If your customer refers you to others out of the goodness of their heart, then it’s excellent!
 But the best e-commerce email tactic would be implementing a referral discount.
 Take the Bombas referral program for an example.
 Their email contains clear directions for the “Refer a Friend” program and mentions the free pair of socks they’ll get.

 Even if you can’t give something away for free, you can most certainly assure them of a discount upon their next purchase.

-Entrepreneur Jim Rohn said, “One customer, well taken care of, could be more valuable than $10,000 worth of advertising”.
-So, if you cater to your customer’s needs, you can get more customers once they refer you to others.
+“One customer, well taken care of, could be more valuable than $10,000 worth of advertising”. -Entrepreneur Jim Rohn

-An email containing details of some of your top products right after a customer bought something from you will keep them attentive to your store.
+An email containing details of some of your top products right after customers buy something from you will keep them attentive to your store.
 This way, they might come back to buy some more.

 Suppose an individual just bought a laptop from you.
 You can upsell them with an email about a more feature-packed laptop.
 Similarly, you can get into their inbox with wireless headphones for cross-selling items.

 8. Show your appreciation